How often do you treat yourself?

 "A recent study of nearly 7,500 full-time employees found that 23% reported feeling burnt out at work very often or always, while an additional 44% reported feeling burnt out sometimes."
 (1)

 No-one is immune from burnout.
-It can hit the high-achieving executive, the nurse or around the clock caregiver, or the everyday employee.
+It can hit the high-achieving executive, the nurse or around the clock caregiver, even the everyday employee.
 And it’s nothing to be ashamed of if you find yourself being inducted.
 It’s a topic to be aware of and talk about openly so you know the signs and can prevent it.

 Top tips to avoid burn out and practice self-care:

 Having a digital detox aims to reduce stress and anxiety caused by the overuse of technology.
 What would life be without the internet?
 It's hard to imagine, isn't it?
-As it’s not possible to get rid of technology entirely, nor is it realistic to think we can go completely screen-free.
-But decreasing your screen time will really reap you some life benefits.
-I know it's tough, especially when you're bored, but it's nice to do something other than staring at your computer screen, or twiddling on your mobile phone all day – right?
+As it’s not possible to get rid of technology entirely, nor it is realistic to think we can go completely screen-free, decreasing your screen time will really reap you some life benefits.
+I know it's tough, especially when you are bored, but it's nice to do something other than staring at your computer screen, or twiddling on your mobile phone all day – right?
 Reconnect to nature, socialise with family and friends, do your hobbies and increase your physical activities.
 Studies show that addiction to the internet can negatively impact your sleep and mental health (2).
 Avoiding screens before bedtime is just one way you can look to improve the quality of your sleep.

 Every now and then, you deserve a pampering!
-And a pampering doesn't have to mean cucumber slices on the eyes, or expensive spa visits.
+And a pampering doesn't have to mean cucumber slices on your eyes, or expensive spa visits.
 Why not try something new?
 Start a morning and night-time skincare routine.
 Try a hydrating face-mask or serum to rejuvenate your skin and boost your self esteem.
 Grab your favourite essential oil, book a yoga class with your bestie, splash out on a shopping spree, indulge in a relaxing bath, or simply snooze with a rewarding catnap.
-Even, just forcing yourself to really pause throughout the day, stretch your legs and make a nice cup of tea (or your comfort drink of choice) can work wonders.
+Even just forcing yourself to really pause throughout the day, stretch your legs and make a nice cup of tea (or your comfort drink of choice) can work wonders.
 It's important to feel good about yourself and do something that promotes emotional and physical wellbeing.

 Regular exercise and sleep